MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 - Automated analysis of ion coordination environment.
 - Documentation, testing, and well-written code.

 After 10 weeks of working with the [MDAnalysis] team, the [solvation_analysis] package vastly exceeds that original intent.
-There is a robust and simple API, the functionality generalizes to non-ionic systems, solvation distances are automatically identified, and it's <b>really fast.</b> Further, I've learned a huge amount about the software development, the package release cycle, and the world of open-source.
+There is a robust and simple API, the functionality generalizes to non-ionic systems, solvation distances are automatically identified, and it's <b>really fast.</b> Further, I've learned a huge amount about software development, the package release cycle, and the world of open-source.

 In this post, I will summarize my contributions to `solvation_analysis` and several features of the package.